Torrian Wilson

-Torrian Wilson (born November 28, 1991) is an American football guard who is currently a free agent.
+Torrian Wilson (born November 28, 1991) is an American former football guard.
 He played college football at UCF.
-After not being selected in the 2015 NFL Draft, he was signed by the Detroit Lions as an undrafted free agent.
+After not being selected in the 2015 NFL draft, he was signed by the Detroit Lions as an undrafted free agent.
 Wilson is also a lineman trainer and is actively working with NFL, high school, and college recruits.

-Early years and high school career
+Early life

 Torrian Wilson was born in Miami, Florida, to Earnest and Vernell Wilson.
 He attended Miami Northwestern Senior High School, where he played both offense and defense for head football coach Billy Rolle.
 He was a first-team all-state pick and an All-Dade County selection.
 At the end of his senior season he was selected to play in the 2010 Under Armour All-America Game.
 Considered a four-star recruit by Rivals.com, Wilson was the eighth ranked offensive guard in the nation.
 He was recruited by Alabama, UCF, Louisiana State, Louisville, Michigan and Stanford.